SunPass

 SunPass is an electronic toll collection system within the state of Florida, United States.
-It was created in 1999 by the Florida Department of Transportation's (FDOT's) Office of Toll Operations, operating now as a division of Florida's Turnpike Enterprise (FTE).
+It was created in 1999 by the Florida Department of Transportation's (FDOT's) Office of Toll Operations, operating as a division of Florida's Turnpike Enterprise (FTE).
 The system utilizes windshield-mounted RFID transponders manufactured by TransCore and lane equipment designed by companies including TransCore, SAIC, and Raytheon.

 History

 SunPass was introduced on April 24, 1999, and by October 1 of the same year, more than 100,000 SunPass transponders had been sold.

 In early 2009, all Easy Pay customers automatically became SunPass Plus customers if they opt-in and have the privilege of using their transponders to pay for airport parking at Tampa, Orlando, Palm Beach, Fort Lauderdale and Miami airports.
-Customers can opt out of the SunPass Plus program.
+Customers were also able to opt out of the program.

 Functionality

 The Mini was introduced on July 1, 2008, and became available at retail locations.
-The Mini is a RFID passive transponder, about the size of a credit card, and requires no batteries.
+The Mini is a RFID passive transponder, about the size of a credit card, and uses no batteries.
 The transponder must be mounted on the glass windshield of the vehicle to work properly and, once applied, cannot be removed from a windshield without destroying the pass.
 The SunPass Mini sticker will not work on motorcycle windshields as they are not made of glass.

 SunPass Portable (or SunPass Pro) transponders can be transferred between vehicles.
-The Sunpass Pro portable transporter offers E-ZPass interoperability, unlike the Mini.
-Customers must establish an opening account of at least $10 to fund their tolls.
-Unused toll fees are only refunded if the user closes the account or takes advantage of a money-back guarantee.